gsa-oes/office-of-evaluation-sciences/_about/services.md

 ---

 <h2>We partner with agencies across government to:</h2>
-<h3>Apply findings from the social sciences to design and evaluate evidence-based program changes</h3>
+<h3>Apply evidence from the social sciences to design program modifications and evaluate them </h3>
 OES works with agency partners to apply evidence from the social and behavioral sciences to design a program change and evaluate its impact.

 Examples: